What Does an Occupational Therapy Assistant Do?

-OTAs work with clients in their homes, at hospitals and nursing care facilities, as well as at rehabilitation centers, schools, community centers and private clinics.
+OTAs work with clients in their homes, at hospitals, nursing homes, rehabilitation centers, schools, community centers and private clinics.

-While OTAs work directly with patients, occupational therapy aides typically perform support activities, including preparing equipment for sessions and doing administrative tasks.
+Another name associated with this profession is occupational therapy aide, but there’s a difference.
+While occupational therapy assistants work directly with patients, occupational therapy aides typically perform support activities, including preparing equipment for sessions and doing administrative tasks.

 - Evaluate patient abilities